Jwhiles/johncom/pages/_posts/promise-me.md

 ```

 I can call methods on my string that will return a something new and different,
 but they don't change the string that I had to begin with.
 The same is not true for most other JavaScript entities.

-Take an array, for example
+Take an array, for example.

 ```javascript
 const myArray = [1, 2, 3, 4];